 related tour: Franciacorta Wine Tours

 Montes Alpha Pinot Noir

-	Chilean Pinot Noir just keeps getting better and better.
-After a shaky start, regions such as Aconcagua Valley are proving that excellent Pinot Noir can be grown in cooler parts of Chile if the conditions are right.
-This coastal region is ideal for cultivating varieties that cannot tolerate excessive heat, benefiting from the moderating influences of the Pacific.
+Chilean Pinot Noir keeps getting better and better.
+After a shaky start, regions such as Aconcagua Valley prove that excellent Pinot Noir can be grown in cooler parts of Chile if the conditions are right.
+This coastal region is ideal for cultivating varieties that cannot tolerate excessive heat, benefiting from the Pacific’s moderating influences.
 Many companies have rushed to invest in the region over the past 15 years, but Montes remains one of the finest producers of Pinot Noir in Chile.
-Aged for ten months in approximately 50% new French oak, the wine is both powerful and refined.
-Densely textured and very expressively scented, it is a New World wine that, while happy to express its origins, has not forgotten its roots; the natural freshness so common to good Burgundy has not been subjugated.
+Aged for ten months in approximately 50% new French oak, the wine is powerful and refined.
+Densely textured and very expressively scented, it is a New World wine that has not forgotten its roots; while happy to express its origins, the natural freshness so common to good Burgundy has not been subjugated.

 related tour: Chile Wine Tours